Evening Meditation for Sleep: A 10-Minute Bedtime Routine That Actually Helps

 The brain changes are real too.
 Neuroimaging studies show that regular meditation practice reduces gray matter in the amygdala (the brain's threat detection center) and increases gray matter in the prefrontal cortex (associated with executive function and emotional regulation).

-The 10-Minute Evening Meditation Protocol
+The 10-Minute Evening Meditation for Sleep Protocol

 You don't need an hour.
 You don't need special equipment.
 You don't even need to be "good at meditation."
 The research shows benefits from as little as 10 minutes of practice—and consistency matters more than duration.